Jacky0111/PaddleOCR-Tutorial/README.md

 Now that we've covered the basics of text detection, recognition, and parsing, let's move on to exploring pre-trained models in the next section.

-# 4. Exploring Pre-trained Models in PaddleOC
+# 4. Exploring Pre-trained Models in PaddleOCR

 PaddleOCR provides a variety of pre-trained models for different OCR tasks, including text detection, recognition, and parsing.
 In this section, we will explore how to use and evaluate these pre-trained models.